To situate the approach: A Digital Ethic.

 What artificial intelligence compels us to think.
 A foundational text on algorithmic time, autonomy and the conditions of a digital ethic.

-Read the text →Dialogic Exploration
+Read the essay →Dialogic Exploration

 A seven-part map of cognitive postures for using dialogue with AI without handing your thinking over to it.